Why universalisation of the Public Distribution System is a must

-4. Install banners with the details of government provisions for poor at all FPS.
+4. Install banners with the details of government provisions for the poor at all FPS.

 6. Ensure due supply of ration to those ration card holders that are registered somewhere else.

-7. Install temporary FPS centres in locations where no FPS exists.
+7. Install temporary FPS centers in locations where no FPS exists.